 Security was a pain as always.
-I took off my shoes, chugged my hangover curing Gatorade, and walked through the detector.
-Unfortunately during the quick search of my bag, they found the bottle unopened bottle of Tequila I had received from the Governor of Veracruz.
-Normally, I would’ve been mad.
+I took off my shoes, chugged my hangover-curing Gatorade, and walked through the detector.
+Unfortunately, during the quick search of my bag, they found the bottle unopened bottle of Tequila I had received from the Governor of Veracruz.
+Usually, I would’ve been mad.
 It was good Tequila.
-But at that moment I couldn’t even look at it.
+But at that moment, I couldn’t even look at it.
 Take the poison away!

-I finally made my way to gate twenty-five with the clock ticking down to zero.
+I finally made my way to gate twenty-five with the clock ticking to zero.

 I threw my ticket at the agent and walked onto the plane following the last of the passengers to board.

-I sat down in my front-row seat and took a look into the Airbus A320 cockpit which still fascinates me to this day (I am not a child).
+I sat down in my front-row seat and looked into the Airbus A320 cockpit, which still fascinates me (I am not a child).

-As the plane took off I noticed something odd.
-This was the first plane I have ever seen equipped with cameras so that passengers like myself can watch the takeoff and landing.
-I no longer had to peer out the tiny window to watch the plane lift off from earth.
-Nor did I need to feel awkward staring at the window which I know makes the window seat passenger feel awkward no matter how obvious it is that I am looking out the window.
-As I looked back behind me I also noticed that the airplane appeared different.
+As the plane took off, I noticed something odd.
+This was the first plane I have ever seen equipped with cameras so that passengers like myself could watch the takeoff and landing.
+I no longer had to peer out the tiny window to watch the plane lift off the earth.
+Nor did I need to feel awkward staring at the window, which I know makes the window seat passenger feel uncomfortable no matter how obvious it is that I am looking out the window.
+As I looked back behind me, I noticed that the airplane appeared different.
 Maybe a little more spacious?
-The flight attendant saw me looking back and cheerily explained that Interjet removed thirty seats of the original configuration of each aircraft.
+The flight attendant saw me looking back and cheerily explained that Interjet had removed thirty seats from the original configuration of each aircraft.

-After takeoff I received one of the most pleasant, smooth plane rides of my life.
-But it didn’t matter, once we were in the air the Tequila monster demanded to have it’s way.
+After takeoff, I received one of the most pleasant, smooth plane rides.
+But it didn’t matter.
+Once we were in the air, the Tequila monster demanded to have its way.
 So I ran into the bathroom and did the dirty.
 Afterward, I exited the bathroom and saw a beautiful Mexican woman approach me down the aisle.
-I felt bad for her.
-Then, as I checked her out as she went toward the bathroom, I realized there was a female only bathroom on this flight, and, it turns out, all Interjet flights.
-Thank you Interjet.
-You might not be able to save me from myself, but you’ve helped me spare others.
-When I get home to Philadelphia, I’m using the new Interjet service from New York that began back in August as much as possible.
+I felt terrible for her.
+Then, as I checked her out as she went toward the bathroom, I realized there was a female-only bathroom on this flight and, it turns out, on all Interjet flights.
+Thank you, Interjet.
+You might not be able to save me from me, but you’ve helped me spare others.
+When I get home to Philadelphia, I’m using the new Interjet service from New York that began in August as much as possible.

 I’m also never drinking tequila again.